-- Continuous Improvement Each of us is committed to ongoing improvement in all we do to anticipate and exceed needs as they evolve. - Safe Environment Each of us is focused on maintaining the safest possible environment for our guests and for each other. - Respect for People Each of us will demonstrate honesty, integrity and belief in people. - Place-Making Each of us is dedicated to ensuring Exhibition Place continues to be a focal point of which Torontonians will be proud. - Stewardship of a City Wide Asset - Each of us is responsible to promote environmental sustainability and to care and preserve, for the future, our facilities and assets.
+- Continuous Improvement -

+Each of us is committed to

+ongoing improvement in all we

+do to anticipate and exceed

+needs as they evolve.

+- Safe Environment Each of us is focused on maintaining the safest possible environment for our guests and for each other.

+- Respect for People Each of us will demonstrate honesty, integrity, and belief in people.

+- Place-Making Each of us is dedicated to capitalizing on the assets of Exhibition Place to be a focal point for which Torontonians can be proud.

+- Stewardship Each of us is responsible to promote environmental sustainability and to care and preserve our facilities and assets for the City of Toronto and its communities.